 6.3 Shelf life

-Shelf life of the veterinary medicinal product as packaged for sale: 3 years
+Shelf life of the veterinary medicinal product as packaged for sale: 2 years.

 6.4 Special precautions for storage

-Protect from freezing.
+Do not freeze

 6.5 Nature and composition of immediate packaging

-A 225ml, multidose, opaque, white high density polyethylene bottle.
+A 225ml, multidose opaque, white, high density polyethylene bottle.
 The closure is tamper proof with an aluminium foil seal and a polypropylene cap (screw-fit).

-6.6 Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products
+6.6 Special precautions for disposal of unused veterinary medicinal product or waste materials derived from the use of such products

 Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with local requirements.
 Dangerous to fish and aquatic life.
-Do not contaminate ponds, waterways or ditches with product or used container.
+Do not contaminate ponds, waterways or ditches with the product or used container.

 7. MARKETING AUTHORISATION HOLDER

 MSD Animal Health UK Limited Walton Manor Walton Milton Keynes Buckinghamshire MK7 7AJ

 8. MARKETING AUTHORISATION NUMBER

-Vm 01708/4441
+Vm 01708/4466

 9. DATE OF FIRST AUTHORISATION

-07 October 1998
+5 September 2000

 10. DATE OF REVISION OF TEXT

 December 2020

 Approved: 30 December 2020